ahmdxsdk/kudzoka/README.md

-# Landing Page for Delievery Company Website using HTML5, CSS3, Bootstrap5 and JavaScript
+# Criativo Landing Page - Creative Agency Website using HTML5, CSS3, Bootstrap5 and JavaScript

 ![Landing Page](/images/preview.png)

-The project involves the creation of an e-learning website using HTML, CSS, Bootstrap 5, and JavaScript.
-The Landing Page aims to provide a user-friendly and responsive platform for learners to access educational content.
+The project involves the creation of an Criativo Landing Page - Creative Agency website using HTML, CSS, Bootstrap 5, and JavaScript.
+Criativo Landing Page aims to provide a user-friendly and responsive platform for learners to access educational content.

 ## Introduction

-"Kudzoka" Landing Page is a fast and reliable delivery service designed for a seamless customer experience.
+"Criativo" Landing Page is a fast and reliable delivery service designed for a seamless customer experience.
 With an easy-to-use interface, the platform allows you to quickly place and track orders.
 We ensure safe, timely deliveries, making your experience hassle-free and dependable every time.

 ## Features